The Best Fried Corn Fritters Recipe

 - Don't stack them on top of one another—the bottom ones will get soggy.

-- Taste for seasoning—I always salt mine again after they're fried because "salty" and "fried" are meant to go together.
+- Season to taste—I always salt mine again after they're fried because "salty" and "fried" are meant to go together.